 While self-effacing over his personal accolades, preferring to credit Everton's success that year to an outstanding manager and squad, Reid admits it meant something to be voted for by players he faced as rivals on a weekly basis.

-He told Sky Sports: "I think when your peers, the people you play against and kick every week, vote you the player of the year, it's a fantastic honour.
+: "I think when your peers, the people you play against and kick every week, vote you the player of the year, it's a fantastic honour.

 "It was obviously a successful year for Everton.
 Neville Southall won the Football Writers' award, I won the PFA one, we were champions, we won the European Cup Winners' Cup.
 It was an incredible season for Everton and a really good one for me personally."

 The former England international also finished fourth in the World Soccer Player of Year award but finds that achievement more difficult to come to terms with, even now.